Session Reporting

 If you encounter any errors, please get in touch on Slack and we can assist you.

-Trigger a Session Upload
+Trigger a session upload

 Congratulations!
 At this point you've completed a basic integration of Embrace.
 Embrace is already collecting interesting data from your application.
 You can see this data by browsing around the timeline page for the session you just captured.